backdrop-contrib/audiofield/README.txt

 3. http://www.premiumbeat.com/flash_resources/free_flash_music_player/single_track_flash_mp3_player.php

-Once you got the above audio players you have to create a new folder at this directory "\sites\all\libraries\" and name it as "player". now you can unzip the audio players directly into the "player" folder.
+Once you got the above audio players you have to create a new folder at this directory "sites/all/libraries/player" and name it as "player". now you can unzip the audio players directly into the "player" folder.

 This module gives you the ability to choose the audio player you would like to